-Phyllis Montana LeBlanc displaying the black of the crew tee
+Phyllis Montana LeBlanc displaying the black of the When the Levees Broke crew tee

 "There were two things I asked Spike when we first met," says LeBlanc, sitting in a lawn chair outside her government-issued trailer home in New Orleans—the one she finally received four months after applying for it.
 "First I asked him, 'Are you going to tell the whole story and make it clear that all black people aren't poor, ignorant looters?'
 And then I asked if I could cuss."
 She laughs.
 "When he said yes to both, I said, 'Hot damn, we've got a deal!'"